-The Authority has established clear channels of communication with the community and stakeholders regarding the production of the Annual Report and consultation on the key priorities of the Service, encouraging open communication.
+The Authority has established clear channels of communication with the community and stakeholders regarding the production of The Plan and consultation on the key priorities of the Service, encouraging open communication.

 The Authority ensures compliance with established strategies, procedures, laws and regulations - including risk management.
-The Authority also maintains and reviews regularly its Code of Conduct and Whistle Blowing Policy.
+The Authority also maintains and reviews regularly its Code of Conduct (within The Constitution) and Whistle Blowing Policy.
 There is a comprehensive induction and Member Development Strategy in place and information regarding strategies and procedures are held on the intranet.
 The Authority has a strong Internal Audit function and has established protocols for working with External Audit.

-West Midlands Fire and Rescue Authority will continue to enhance and strengthen its internal control environment through regular review of current policies and procedures.
+The Authority will continue to enhance and strengthen its internal control environment through regular review of current policies and procedures.